vulcand/vulcand/documentation/source/proxy.rst

 .. note:: When setting keypair via Etcd you need to encrypt keypair.
 This is explained in `TLS`_ section of this document.

+**OCSP**

+`Onile Certificate Status Protocol <http://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol>`_ is a protocol for certificate revocation checking.
+Vulcand checks OCSP status in the background and includes the OCSP staple response in the TLS handshake when this feature turned on.

+Read more about turning OCSP for hosts in `OCSP`_ section of this document.

 Routing Language
 ~~~~~~~~~~~~~~~~